COVID-19 HEALTH AND SAFETY INFORMATION AND RULES:

 Storybook Gardens hosts an on-site food service that serves up a variety of meals, snacks and treats to meet all your cravings.

-- The Village Square Diner (May-October) - serving hamburgers, hot dogs, French fries, Hot and cold drinks, soft serve ice cream, and more.
+- The Village Square Diner - serving hamburgers, hot dogs, french fries, sandwiches, pizza, cold drinks, and soft serve ice cream treats.

-Please note for your convenience the concession accepts: debit, Visa, Mastercard and Amex.
-There is also an ATM located inside the castle during the summer season.
+Please note for your convenience the concessions accept: debit, Visa, Mastercard and Amex.